 • Describe how the company considers the impact of climate related risks on its underwriting portfolio, and how the company is managing its underwriting exposure with respect to physical, transition and liability risk.

-• Describe any steps the company has taken to encourage policyholders to manage their potential climate related risks.
+• .

 • Describe how the company has considered the impact of climate related risks on its investment portfolio, including what investment classes have been considered.